danedwells/seismic_benchmark/README.md

 ## Existing Priors

 These are not included in this repository due to file size.
 This may change in future iterations.
+Please contact daniel.wells@usu.edu or danedwells@gmail.com if these are needed.

 #### Existing Priors Links and Info For Raw Data